Who Can Apply for STEM OPT?

 Yes, but you may only take recreational courses.
 If you begin a new degree program, your current OPT authorization is automatically terminated when the I-20 is updated and/or transferred to the new school.

 My F-1 visa expired – can I apply for a new visa?

-To apply for a new F1 visa, you should follow the direction of the specific U.S. Consulate where you plan to apply for the visa.
-Some additional documents that they may ask you to bring is your 12-month OPT EAD card, your 24-month OPT STEM extension card, document verifying your employer, updated I-20 from CIE office showing your current employment/valid travel signature.
+To apply for a new F-1 visa, you should follow the direction of the specific U.S. Consulate where you plan to apply for the visa.
+Some additional documents that they may ask you to bring is your 12-month OPT EAD, your 24-month OPT STEM extension EAD, document verifying your employer, updated I-20 from CIE office showing your current employment/valid travel signature.

 What happens after my STEM OPT extension expires?

 You have a 60-day grace period after your OPT end date.
-The OPT end date is indicated on your EAD card.
+The OPT end date is indicated on your EAD.
 You must take one of the following actions during your grace period:

 - Depart the United States.

 - If you have received admission to a new degree program, you will need to initiate the SEVIS transfer with CIE so that your I-20 can be sent to your new school.